50 positive feedback examples to inspire and motivate your team

 The power of positive feedback in the workplace

 Workplaces thrive on feedback.
-It’s the secret sauce that helps employees grow, keeps teams running smoothly, and makes Monday mornings slightly less dreadful.
-But while constructive criticism is necessary, giving praise should be just as prioritized.
+It is the secret sauce that helps people grow and keeps teams running well.
+It even makes Monday mornings a bit less dreadful.
+Constructive criticism is needed, of course.
+Still, praise should get just as much focus.

-According to Gallup, employees who receive regular recognition are five times more likely to be engaged at work.
-Translation: When people feel valued, they work harder, collaborate better, and don’t spend as much time mentally planning their next vacation during meetings.
+According to Gallup, employees who get regular recognition are five times more likely to be engaged at work.
+In other words, when people feel valued, they work harder.
+As a result, they collaborate better and stay more focused during meetings.

 The secret to giving powerful positive feedback

 Not all praise carries the same weight.
-A half-hearted “great job” might work for a toddler who just tied their shoes, but in the workplace, it lacks impact
+A half-hearted “great job” may work for a toddler who just tied their shoes.
+However, in the workplace, it lacks impact.
+So it pays to do it right.
+Effective feedback should tick all of these boxes:

 - Be specific.
-Instead of saying, “Nice work,” try “Your report gave the insights we needed to move forward confidently.”
+Instead of “Nice work,” try “Your report gave the insights we needed to move forward with confidence.”

 - Make it timely.
-Positive comments are most effective when they’re fresh.
-Recognize efforts as soon as possible so employees see the direct link between their actions and results.
+Praise works best when it is fresh.
+So recognize efforts fast, and people will see the link between their actions and results.

 - Connect it to impact.
-Help employees see the bigger picture.
-Let them know how their work benefits the team, the company, and even the clients.
+Help people see the bigger picture.
+For example, show how their work helps the team, the company, and the clients.

 - Be authentic.
-People can sense empty compliments.
-Make sure your praises are genuine and reflect real appreciation.
+People can sense empty words.
+So make sure your praise is real and reflects true thanks.

 - Pair it with rewards.
-Recognition means more when backed by tangible rewards, whether it’s a bonus, an extra day off, or even a simple thank-you lunch.
+Recognition means more when backed by tangible rewards.
+This could be a bonus, an extra day off, or even a simple thank-you lunch.

 50 positive feedback examples for every workplace situation

-Here are some examples of praise you can give to your employees and other co-workers.
-Feel free to change the wording to make it more specific and relevant:
+Here are some examples of praise you can give to your team and co-workers.
+So feel free to change the wording to make each one more specific and relevant.

 Positive feedback examples for applauding high-performance